surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Mathematical operation in Acubi

-Custom made mathematical operations can be added in calculated column section as shown below
+Custom made mathematical operations can be added in calculated column section as shown in below Image;

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/4a3a039bae7badccb31d41bbc9c5449943045474/images/calculate.png)